 Nevertheless, I knew that somewhere in the city there had to be manger scenes for sale.
 I just didn’t know where to look.

 I headed over to 34th Street (as in “Miracle On . . .”) assuming that Macy’s would surely have some crèches.
 After wading through acres of perfume and jewelry on the ground floor, I rode the wonderfully antiquated one-hundred-and-eleven-year-old wooden escalators all the way to the top floor, arriving at “Holiday Lane,” Macy’s vast array of dazzling ornaments and beautifully decorated trees.
-Pleasant instrumental arrangements of actual Christmas carols were playing in the background—a nice change from the ditties about snowmen, Santa, and sleigh rides.
+Pleasant instrumental arrangements of actual Christmas carols were playing in the background—a welcome change from the ditties about snowmen, Santa, and reindeer.

 Another crèche, for $280, featured a gargantuan guardian angel, her huge wings enveloping the Holy Family during their flight into Egypt to escape King Herod’s paranoid decree that all baby boys in Bethlehem be killed, fearing that the newly born “King of the Jews” he had heard about might someday try to usurp his throne.